 JEDI Drop-In Sessions

 During the academic year, the JEDI co-chairs host weekly “drop in” times, which are open to the CEE community.
 Join at the following link: https://washington.zoom.us/j/96142624116 (requires UW login).
 On the first meeting of each month (e.g., Tuesday, March 2, 2021), the co-chairs will give a presentation on updates from the department.

 Justice, equity, diversity and inclusion in CEE’s culture and infrastructure

 Modifying teaching evaluations in the College of Engineering (CEE student petition item)

 We have discussed this request with the College of Engineering (CoE) Dean’s Office.
-Winter 2021: The Dean’s office is currently investigating changes to teaching evaluations across the CoE to include specific questions on JEDI topics and with attention to evaluation biases experienced by underrepresented faculty.
-They have completed a pilot evaluation and are currently analyzing the data collected from the pilot; they anticipate that all CoE course evaluations will switch to the new questions in Winter 2021.
+Spring 2021: The Dean’s office modified the CoE teaching evaluations to include specific questions on JEDI topics and with attention to evaluation biases experienced by underrepresented faculty.
+For Winter 2021 and later, most CoE course evaluations use the new questions.

 GRE admission requirements for graduate student applications